 In 2017 through 2019 I was an associate art editor at The Brooklyn Rail, an independent newspaper of art and politics with an online readership of about one million and a print distribution over forty thousand.
 Its core is the Artseen section, which publishes forty reviews of art exhibitions each issue, ten times a year.
 Not only is this section the paper’s most widely read, it largely drives its fundraising.

-The Brooklyn Rail is unique among art publications in its commitment to nurturing emerging writers directly alongside regular columns by some of the most prestigious names in criticism.
+The Brooklyn Rail is rare among art publications in its commitment to nurturing emerging writers directly alongside regular columns by some of the most prestigious names in criticism.
 Working with such a wide range of contributors—though representative of the art world’s scope and scale—meant thinking hard about how best to match writers with subjects such that the section moved in unexpected and compelling ways yet remained cohesive and coherent.
 I commissioned / assigned, line edited, and copy edited about a third of Artseen’s reviews, and during my tenure we launched a new series—1 by 1—in which a critic responds to a single work of art.

 Berthe Morisot: Woman Impressionist, by A. V. Ryan